zyedidia/micro/runtime/help/options.md

 Here are the options that you can set:

-* `autoindent`: when creating a new line use the same indentation as the previous line.
+* `autoindent`: when creating a new line, use the same indentation as the previous line.

 	default value: `true`